mvanwinkleias/blog_posts/2023-05-01-decommissioning_things/server_provisioning.md

 It's designed to mostly be "top down" for Creation / Provisioning , and "bottom up" for decommissioning.

 It can also serve as a checklist for a project.
-Comments are embedded in the Markdown that can be un-commented.
+Comments are embedded in the Markdown that can be uncommented.

 ## Checklist